finom/seemple/README.md

 # Matreshka
-Matreshka - is the client-side Javascript framework that allows you to build your application a new awesome way.
-The main advantages of Matreshka: binding DOM elements to data, mode events, improved data types (MK.Array and MK.Object).
-You will forget that you have a UI, because it will change when the data changes.
-Work only with the model!
+Matreshka - is the client-side Javascript framework that allows you to build your application a new way.
+The main advantages of Matreshka are: binding of DOM elements to the data, model events, Pub/Sub pattern, improved data types (MK.Array and MK.Object).
+Forget that you have a UI, because it changes automatically when the data changes.

 ## Getting started
 #### Plug in Matreshka to your app